 Tuition fees for a year abroad or study visit to a UK university – where you are not graduating from the UK university – will be charged, it is best if you check directly with the university what the fees will be.
 Students visiting for just one year or semester are not eligible for a student loan.

 For postgraduate courses EU students also pay the same tuition fees as UK students (home rate).
 The universities are free to set the fees independently.
 Fees vary according to the subject studied, you can check these on the website of the university that you are applying to.

 UK government loans

-For undergraduate courses only there are student loans available.
+For undergraduate courses starting in the 20/21 academic year only there are student loans available.
 Students from the EU can apply for a loan from the UK government to cover their tuition fees.
 This loan is repayable once a student has completed his or her studies and is earning more than a set minimum income.
 For more information on student loans please see the UK government student finance overview.

 These FAQs will be updated when the UK government announces the fees and other regulations for EU students from 2021 onwards.
 For more information about Brexit, see our regularly updated page.